brentonmdunn/compression/README.md

-# File Compression with Huffman Encoding
+# File Compression with Huffman Coding

 This program compresses a file using Huffman coding.
 This is an type of lossless encoding that assigns a shorter encoding to more frequent bytes and a longer encoding to less frequent bytes.